Kleinkahl

-Kleinkahl is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany, and a member of the Verwaltungsgemeinschaft (municipal association) of Schöllkrippen.
+Kleinkahl is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany, and a member of the Verwaltungsgemeinschaft (municipal association) of Schöllkrippen.
 Kleinkahl has around 1,800 inhabitants.

 Geography

 Location

 Kleinkahl lies in the region known as "Bavarian Lower Main" (Bayerischer Untermain) in the Mittelgebirge Spessart.
 The municipal territory is located at the northern border of the district of Aschaffenburg and at the border between Bavaria and Hesse.
 It lies in the Kahlgrund, the valley of the river Kahl, a tributary of the Main.
 At Kleinkahl, the Kleine Kahl flows into the Kahl.

 Subdivision

 Kleinkahl has eight Ortsteile: Edelbach, Kahlmühle, Großkahl, Glashütte, Wesemichhof, Großlaudenbach, Kleinkahl and Kleinlaudenbach.
-The community has the following five Gemarkungen (traditional rural cadastral areas): Edelbach, Großkahl, Großlaudenbach, Kleinkahl, Kleinlaudenbach.
+The municipality has the following five Gemarkungen (traditional rural cadastral areas): Edelbach, Großkahl, Großlaudenbach, Kleinkahl, Kleinlaudenbach.

-Neighbouring communities
+Neighbouring municipalities

 Kleinkahl borders on (clockwise from the north): Biebergemünd (Hesse), the unincorporated areas Wiesener Forst and Schöllkrippener Forst, Schöllkrippen and Westerngrund.